 Deciding to euthanize your companion animal may be one of the most difficult decisions you ever have to make.
 The choice to euthanize a pet is very complicated and personal.

 As a pet owner, you feel morally responsible for protecting and supporting your pet’s life.
-Thinking about having to decide this causes difficult emotions of confusion, guilt, sadness, even anger.
-For many people, it is an overwhelming responsibility.
-There are circumstances when it is time to say goodbye and euthanasia is a compassionate, ethical and humanitarian way to end a pet’s suffering.
+Thinking about euthanasia can elicit feelings of confusion, guilt, sadness, and even anger.
+For many people, it feels like an overwhelming responsibility.
+These feelings are a normal part of knowing the right time to say goodbye.
+Euthanasia is a compassionate, ethical, and humanitarian way to end a pet’s suffering.

 How do I know when it is time?

-Talk to your veterinarian.
-If your pet is beginning to suffer physically or mentally, or they are unable to do many of the same things they used to be able to do, talk to your veterinarian to see if they may be able to help.
+Consult your regular veterinarian.
+If your pet is beginning to suffer physically or mentally, or they are unable to do many of the same things they used to be able to do, discuss your options with your veterinarian.

 Here are some helpful assessment tools:

 1. Quality of Life Scale – HHHHHMM Scale: This Quality of Life Scale by Pawspice explains how to assess your pet in 7 categories on a scale of 0-10: Hurt, Hunger, Hydration, Hygiene, Happiness, Mobility, and More Good Days Than Bad.

 2. Grey Muzzle Quality of Life Calendar App for iPhones & IPads: If you are unsure if bad days outnumber good days, download this free Grey Muzzle iPhone App.
 By rating whether your pet is having a good day, bad day or neutral day, this calendar app helps owners bettre understand their pet’s quality of life.